 Who is eligible for youth mobility scheme?

 An applicant must be aged 18-30, have £2,530 in cash savings to show that they can support themselves, and be either a certain type of British nationality, such as a British Overseas citizen, or from certain countries or territories.
-New Zealand nationals, from 28 June 2023, will be eligible if aged between 18 and 35.
+New Zealand nationals are eligible if aged between 18 and 35.

 What are the documents required for youth mobility visa UK?